 During monthly Neches RFPG meetings, flood planning group members provided updates on the progress of the Sabine, San Jacinto, and Trinity RFPs.
 These updates helped facilitate discussions concerning timelines and different approaches being used across other flood planning regions.
 In addition, these discussions allowed group members to express any concerns over inequities experienced between different regions, allowing for the Technical Consultant team to consider different methodologies or conduct further coordination with other regions.
-From the Neches RFPG, Dr. Liv Haselbach served as the liaison to the San Jacinto Regional Flood Planning Group (Region 6), Mr. John Beard, Jr. served as liaison to the Sabine Regional Flood Planning Group (Region 3).
-From other regions, Mr. Don Carona represented the Sabine Regional Flood Planning Group and Mr. Stephen Costello represented the San Jacinto Regional Flood Planning Group and Mr. Stephen Costello
+From the Neches RFPG, the liaisons are listed below:

+- Dr. Liv Haselbach served as the liaison to the San Jacinto Regional Flood Planning Group (Region 6) - Mr. John Beard, Jr. served as liaison to the Sabine Regional Flood Planning Group (Region 4) - Ms. Ellen Buchanan served as liaison to the Trinity Regional Flood Planning Group (Region 3).

+From other regions, Mr. Don Carona represented the Sabine Regional Flood Planning Group and Mr. Stephen Costello represented the San Jacinto Regional Flood Planning Group.